Autognorics/autognorics.github.io/index.md

 ## Welcome to My Autognorics GitHub Wiki Pages

-The science of creating engineered life forms, things, machines, or systems is called Autognorics.
+Autognorics is the science of creating engineered life forms, things, machines, or systems.
 It was conceptualized by revisionist Lawsin in 1988 who wanted to shape up the framework of artificial intelligence and machine learning by introducing a new paradigm known as Aneural Autognorics.
-IOs and EIs are the main elements in this new paragon of creating synthetic life-forms called autognozics.
-Autognorization, on the other hand, is a system, process, or approach by which intuitive objects, embedded inscriptions, and the inverse-reverse dimetrix are incorporated together in the creation of a living machine or system that embodies the six signatures of life, namely: the mechanization of aliveness, the sensation of awareness, the codification of consciousness, the intuitiveness of logic, the neural acknowledgment, and the experience of living.
+In this new paragon of creating synthetic life-forms, called autognozics, IOs and EIs are the fundamentals units of this subject.
+Autognorization, on the other hand, is the system, process, or approach where intuitive objects, embedded inscriptions, and the inverse-reverse dimetrix are incorporated together in the creation of a living machine or system that embodies the six signatures of life, namely: the mechanization of aliveness, the sensation of awareness, the codification of consciousness, the intuitiveness of logic, the neural acknowledgment, and the experience of living.

 According to Lawsin, Life evolves from being alive to being living.
 It is a process that is governed by six stages.
-He classified the sequence based on the state of being of the individual which are posted in his channel on youtube.
-The Six Orders of Life are as follows:
+This classification is based on the state of being of the individual.
+This Six Orders of Life are as follows:

 Aliveness = is the ability to consume energy without the need for neural reasoning.
 Awareness = is the ability to send and receive signals using intuitive sensors without the need for neural reasoning.